dotdash32/IITC/CAD/Spool_Holder/readme.md

 - Microswitch with roller lever
 - Wiring harness

-There are some printablity problems with the filament runout sensors relating to the bowden tubes, so be warned.
+There are some printability problems with the filament runout sensors relating to the Bowden tubes, so be warned.

 Also, an upgrade to BMG style extruders is soft-planned for higher performance.